CosmicEventHorizon/ChibiChat/README.md

 - Save and Load Story options
 - Import/Export settings
 - Support for more language models
-- Support for more settings such as temperature
 - More functionalities such as copy-paste the text
 - UI improvments
 - etc. etc.